 1952 - The Eric Hausner House, De Vargas Development and Subdivision, Santa Fe NM.
 Unbuilt.
 Ain also designed of a shop in a hotel in 1952 for Mrs. Hausner that was unbuilt.

 1952 - The Ben Margolis House, 5786 Valley Oak Drive, Los Angeles CA. Designed with James H. Garrott.
 Commissioned 1951.
-Photos 3-4 by Michael Locke.
 The guest house, last photo, was designed by Pierre Koenig.
 Sold to the Koppany Family Trust.
-Sold to Ame Austin in 2012.
+Sold in 2012 to Ame Austin.
+Photos 3-4 by Michael Locke.

 1952 - The Marjorie M. Greene House, 1982 Redesdale Avenue, Los Angeles CA. Designed with Joseph Johnson and Alfred Day.
 Sold to Joyce Poulson.
 Heavily damaged by fire in 2018; will be restored.
 Photos by Michael Locke.